Medically reviewed by Drugs.com. Last updated on Aug 23, 2023.

 Embeda is an extended-release opioid pain medicine that is not for use on an as-needed basis for pain.

 Morphine can slow or stop your breathing, and may be habit-forming.
-MISUSE OF EMBEDA CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+MISUSE OF EMBEDA CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.

 Do not use Embeda if you have used a MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.